AsWing/aswing-flash/README.md

 aswing
 ======

-A git copy of the AsWing (Flash and haxe UI library) http://svn.aswing.org/aswing
+A fork of the AsWing (Flash and Haxe UI library) http://svn.aswing.org/aswing

 Install
 -------